Course Title: Facilitate the empowerment of older people

 apply knowledge of social justice and inclusion

 Identifying aspects of individualised plans to review and how to involve the residents in this

-What support activities are - support and aims of individualised activities
+What support activites are - support and aims of individualised activities

 Risks and Crisis